Midsumma Pride March

 At the conclusion of the march, attendees are led into Catani Gardens for celebrations and entertainment including DJs and live performances.

-25 years ago, Melbourne's LGBTQIA community took to the streets in a show of solidarity and pride.
-Back in 1996, the first march took almost the same route along St Kilda’s Fitzroy St, transforming the strip into a show of community pride.
+In 1996, Melbourne's LGBTQIA community took to the streets in a show of solidarity for the first Pride March.
+The 1996 march took almost the same route along St Kilda’s Fitzroy St, transforming the strip into a show of community pride.
 The first Pride March in Melbourne, governed by Pride March Victoria, is remembered as quite extraordinary, with a gathering of 11,000 people.

 Pride March - Graham Willet; Source Australian Lesbian and Gay Archives.

-After their inception in 2017, the Midsumma Pride March Awards were back in 2020.
+After their inception in 2017, the Midsumma Pride March Awards will be back in 2021.

 The awards are intended to encourage a bright and meaningful presence from participants.
 Winners are selected by a panel of diverse community representatives and announced at the post-Pride Celebrations.